SignaLtoNoise/univariate/README.md

 On continuous variables, it is sometimes necessary to create rounded values to make a more comprehensible plot.
 The `roundvalue` argument sets the accuracy to round to.
-The `roundfunc` argument defaults to “round”, but can be additionally set to “floor” or “ceiling”.
+The `roundfunc` argument defaults to “round”, but can be alternatively set to “floor” or “ceiling”.

 ``` r